 teaching kids about gratitude and goals at the new year

-In the most blatent terms, 2020 kinda sucked for a lot of people.
-Which is why the last day of the year is a great time to reflect back and be grateful for what we did have.
+The last day of the year is a great time to reflect back and be grateful for what we have.
 The smallest parts of the past year – birthday parades, Halloween, a white Christmas – are all parts we can be grateful for.
-Teaching kids gratitude will help them see the positive in the last year, and help them make the most of 2021.
+Teaching kids gratitude will help them see the positive in the last year, and help them make the most of 2023.

-I’m not a “resolutions” kind of person, so we’ve never made it part of our family’s NYE to discuss goals for the upcoming year because the girls seemed too young to understand the concept.
-I found this printable reflection and goal setting worksheet that I love.
-My kids will be able to use this easily to reflect on 2020 – the good, the bad, and the ugly – and we can plan some great goals and activities for 2021 at the same time.
+I found this printable reflection and goal-setting worksheet that I love.
+My kids will be able to use this to easily reflect on the past year – the good, the bad, and the ugly – and we can plan some great goals and activities for next year at the same time.

 Happy new year!

-No matter how you celebrate, or when you celebrate, I wish you nothing but love and family fun in 2021.
+I hope these new years eve at home ideas help inspire you to throw a fun and easy kid’s new years eve party!
+No matter how you celebrate, or when you celebrate, I wish you nothing but love and family fun in the coming year.

 We have visited hundreds of places and written about them to help you find the very best destination for your next day trip or outing.
 We love sharing indoor play places, playgrounds that go above and beyond, and more!
 Here are a few of our latest blogs to help you have a great weekend.